Biden, Saudi crown prince begin big meeting with fist bump

 There was little evidence of any warmth between the leaders, and none of the backslapping or smiles that Biden or the crown prince usually display when greeting other leaders.

-Until now, Biden had refused to speak to Prince Mohammed, the presumed heir to the throne currently held by his father, King Salman.
-Biden has harshly criticized the oil-rich kingdom for its human rights abuses, particularly the murder of Jamal Khashoggi, a U.S.-based journalist.
+Biden had long refused to speak to Prince Mohammed, the presumed heir to the throne currently held by his father, King Salman.
+And he harshly criticized the oil-rich kingdom for its human rights abuses, particularly the murder of Jamal Khashoggi, a U.S.-based journalist.

 But those concerns have since been eclipsed by other challenges, including rising gas prices and Iranian aggression in the Middle East.
 At the same time, Saudi Arabia is looking to bolster its security relationship with the United States and seeking investments to transform its economy into one that's less reliant on pumping oil.